 No doubt, if you ever had an insurance claim, you have seen the ominous words at the bottom of a check or insurance claim form which say: “Anyone who prepares or makes any written statement to any insurer for payment knowing that such statement contains any false, incomplete, or misleading information concerning any fact or thing material to such claim commits a felony of the third degree.”

 Holy smokes!
 You think: “If I accidentally put down a wrong phone number or an address out of order I’m subject to being arrested?”
 Well, that’s what the insurance company would like you to think.
 This is intimidation on a statutory level.
-The fact is though, if there is anybody committing fraud on a regular, frequent, daily basis its insurance companies.
-There is an actual law on the book that spells out exactly what insurance companies cannot do.
+The fact is though, if there is anybody committing fraud on a regular, frequent, daily basis it is insurance companies.
+Fortunately for now, there is a law on the book that spells out exactly what insurance companies cannot do.
 “Why is that you say?”

 Legislatures in years gone by have passed many laws to protect consumers.
 There are still two laws that say what an insurance company can’t do.
 Even though insurance companies are powerful as they are, the trial lawyers of this state and I still have these two laws with which can bring the most abusive insurance company to heel.
 The two laws I’m talking about are Florida Statutes 626.9541 and 624.155.

-624.155 is a statute that is under attack in every legislature there has been since the day it was enacted.
+Florida Statutes 624.155 is a statute that is under attack in every legislature session there has been since the day it was enacted.
 Why do insurance companies pay millions to their legions of lobbyists in Tallahassee every year to weaken this law?
-Because it allows me to sue them when they don’t protect their insured.
+Because it allows me and other real trial lawyers to sue when your insurance company doesn’t protect the insured.
 It’s called, and boy is this accurate, the Florida Bad Faith law.
-It makes sure it honors the promise it made when it too the insured’s insurance payments.
+It makes sure your insurance company honors the promise it made when it took your insurance premiums.

 It works like this: A person has an incident and has $50,000.00 in insurance to protect.
 The injured person contacts the first person’s insurance company.
 Let’s say the second person has $50,000 in bills and has lost $5,000 in work and won’t be able to do his job again.
-If this injured person asks to be paid by the insurance company and the insurance company doesn’t pay the $50,0000 to protect the first person, it is not honoring the contract that it is “under all the circumstances, it could and should have done so, had it acted fairly and honestly toward its insured and with due regard for her or his interests.”
+If this injured person asks to be paid by the insurance company and the insurance company doesn’t pay the $50,0000 to protect this person it promised to protect, it is not honoring the contract that “under all the circumstances, it could and should have done so, had it acted fairly and honestly toward its insured and with due regard for her or his interests.”

-When the injured person sues the first person and gets a verdict of say $2,000,000.00, then the insured person (who is at fault for the injury) has a claim against his insurance company for “Bad Faith.”
-That allows the insured to go after his insurance company, get attorney fees, costs and sometimes- punitive damages to make an example of the insurance company so it doesn’t screw its insured again.
+When the injured person sues the insured person because the insurance company didn’t pay it’s coverage and the injured person gets a verdict of say $2,000,000.00, then the insured person (who caused the injury) has a claim against his or her insurance company for “Bad Faith.”
+This sensible law allows the insured to go after his insurance company for what he or she now owes the injured person.
+The insurance company also must pay attorney fees, costs and sometimes- punitive damages to make an example of it so it protects the next insured who injures somebody.
 I have had several cases where the biggest insurance companies just don’t care and expose their insureds to big judgments.
-It’s pretty sad when a insurer leaves its insured to have a huge verdict against him but instead didn’t want to pay it’s coverage limits.
+It’s pretty sad when a insurer leaves its insured to have a huge verdict against him or her but instead didn’t want to pay it’s coverage limits.

 There another statue like bad faith that allows insurance companies be exposed when they screw claimants or their own insureds (who they were paid to protect).
 It’s the second law I mentioned, Florida Statutes 626.9541.
 This law is a “laundry list” of stuff insurance companies have done before but can’t do now because representatives of Florida’s citizens in years gone by made these sneaky tricks illegal.
 Here they are in order of appearance: